klusta-team/spikedetekt/README.md

 * a .dat file (which contains your raw unfiltered electrode data),
 * a .probe file, which contains information about the electrode.
-* a .py file, which contains all other parameters
+* a .params file, which contains all other parameters

 2) Probefiles: